programmableinfrastructure/p24e.io/_guides/load-balancing/vulcand-etcd.md

 [vulcand/frontends](https://docs.vulcand.io/proxy.html#frontends)

 A frontend defines how requests should be routed to backends.
-Their definitions are composed of the following components.
-An example route definition will look like `Path("/foo/bar")`, which will match match the given path for all hosts.
+An example route definition will look like `Path("/foo/bar")`, which will match the given path for all hosts.
 If you like to match only to a given Host the expression will look like `Host("example.com") && Path ("/foo/bar")`

 ```bash
 $ etcdctl set /vulcand/frontends/example/frontend '{"Type": "http", "BackendId": "v1", "Route": "Host(`example.com`) && Path(`/`)"}'